 \section{Appendix: Unbounded postsingular sets}

 As mentioned in the introduction, the Douady-Hubbard landing theorem no longer holds for polynomials with escaping singular values.
-It is still true that every repelling (or parabolic) periodic point is accessible from the basin of infinity, and even by an external ray (understood appropriately in the case where the ray passes through critical points).
-Compare \cite{ELv,LP}.
-However, it is possible for the set of external rays landing at such a point to be uncountable, and for none of these rays to be periodic; compare \cite[Appendix~C]{goldbergmilnor} and \cite{LP}.
+It is still true that every repelling (or parabolic) periodic point is accessible from the basin of infinity, and even by a dynamic ray, if we extend this notion appropriately to the case where the ray passes through critical points; compare \cite{ELv,LP}).
+However, it is possible for the set of landing rays to be uncountable, and for none of these rays to be periodic; compare \cite[Appendix~C]{goldbergmilnor} and \cite{LP}.

 Let us now briefly discuss the case of transcendental entire functions $f$ with unbounded postsingular set $\P(f)$.
-When $f\notin \BB$, the structure of the escaping set may change dramatically within a given parameter space (compare \cite[Appendix~B]{rempesixsmith}), and hence it is not clear whether questions concerning the landing of rays or dreadlocks are even meaningful in this setting.
+When $f\notin \BB$, the structure of the escaping set may change dramatically within a given parameter space (compare \cite[Appendix~B]{rempesixsmith}), and hence it is not clear whether questions concerning the landing of rays or filaments are even meaningful in this setting.
 Let us hence restrict to the case of $f\in\BB$.

 First suppose that $f$ has an escaping singular value.
-In addition to the above-mentioned behaviour that occurs already for polynomials, it is also possible for a repelling periodic point to not be accessible from the escaping set at all (by hairs or dreadlocks).
+In addition to the above-mentioned behaviour that occurs already for polynomials, it is also possible for a repelling periodic point to not be accessible from the escaping set at all (by hairs or filaments).
 Indeed, this is the case for the fixed point of the exponential map $z\mapsto e^z$ having imaginary part between $0$ and $\pi$, and shows that the question of landing behaviour at periodic points becomes considerably more subtle when $\P(f)$ is unbounded.

 However, consider now the full family of exponential maps, $f_a\colon z\mapsto e^z+a$.
 Suppose that the singular value $a$ has an unbounded orbit but does not belong to the escaping set.
 Then $f_a$ is criniferous.
 In \cite{Re06}, it is shown that that all periodic hairs of $f_a$ land.
 Conversely, every periodic point, with the exception of at most one periodic orbit, is the landing point of a periodic hair.
 The exceptional orbit cannot be parabolic, but it is an open question whether it can be repelling.
-However, it is shown in \cite{Re06} that a plausible conjecture about parameter space of exponential maps (the ``no ghost limbs conjecture'') would imply that this is not the case.
+It is shown in \cite{Re06} that a plausible conjecture about parameter space of exponential maps (the ``no ghost limbs conjecture'') would imply that this is not the case.